p-sscrm/p-sscrm.github.io/index.markdown

 The Proactive Software Supply Chain Risk Management Framework (P-SSCRM) described here is designed to help you understand and plan a secure software supply chain risk management initiative.
 P-SSCRM was created through a process of understanding and analyzing real world data from nine industry leading software supply chain risk management initiatives as well as through the analysis and unification of ten government and industry documents, frameworks, and standards.
 Although individual methodologies and standards differ, many initiatives and standards share common ground.
 P-SSCRM describes this common ground and presents a model for understanding, quantifying, and developing a secure software supply chain risk management program and determining where your organization's existing efforts stand when contrasted with other real world software supply chain risk management initiatives.
 <br>
 <br>
-The table below shows the structure of the Proactive Supply Chain Risk Management (P-SSCRM) Framework.
+The table below shows the structure of the P-SSCRM Framework.
 It includes four broad groups of Governance, Product, Environment, and Deployment.
-Our P-SSCRM as well as both practice and control descriptions, provide a common vocabulary for explaining the salient elements of an SSCRM-I. Within the four P-SSCRM groups are 15 practices (e.g., Perform compliance).
-The current version of the P-SSCRM, the P-SSCRM, is composed of 74 software supply chain risk management controls that are organized into these 15 practices.
+Our practice and control descriptions, provide a common vocabulary for explaining the salient elements of an Software Supply Chain Risk Management Initiative (SSCRM-I).
+Within the four P-SSCRM groups are 15 practices
+(e.g., Perform compliance).
+The current version of the P-SSCRM is composed of 75 software supply chain risk management controls that are organized into these 15 practices.
 <br>
 <br>
 <table border="2px">